anna0312/intro-to-D3/README.md

 [C3](http://c3js.org/) is my favorite because it's absurdly easy to use.
 If time permits, lets do a code along!

-Open assets/scripts/donut.js and lets make us a chart!
+Open assets/scripts/donut.js and lets make us a chart.
-If we run out of time, here's the code we were going to write
+If we run out of time, I have included the code we were going to write below.
+No peeking!
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+Seriously... no peeking

+.
+.
+.
+.
+.
+.
+.

+Ok, here's the code:

 ```javascript